aricodes-oss/Tamagotchi-Emulator-Pebble/README.md

 ## Features & Updates:
 v1.2.:
-- Add audio for Pebble's with speaker
+- Add audio for Pebble watches with speaker
-- Add vibrations for Pebble's without speaker
+- Add vibrations for Pebble watches without speaker

 v1.1.:
 - Fix bug where loading state from the server would continually fail in some cases